Choose another writer in this calendar:

 Nussimbaum was first tutored at home by a German governess.
 Later he studied at the Imperial Russian Gymnasium.
 Much of his time he spent daydreaming, absorbed in books from his mother's personal collection.
 Nussimbaum's carefree youth ended abruptly when the Russian Revolution broke out.
 Baku was held by the whites for a period during the civil war, but in 1920 the city was occupied by the Red Army and later it became the capital of the U.S.S.R.'s Azerbaijan SSR.

 In the revolutionary upheavals, the Nussimbaums lost their property.
 Lev fled the Bolsheviks with his father to Istanbul, where he took the name Essad Bey.
-From Istanbul they continued to Paris, filled with other émigrés and their own relatives.
+"I think my life began in Istanbul," Nussimbaum wrote later.
+"I was 15 then.
+I saw the life of the Orient and I knew that as much as I yearned for Europe, I would be forever captivated by this life."
+(We are All Moors: Ending Centuries of Crusades Against Muslims and Other Minorities by Anouar Majid, 2009, p.
+89) From Istanbul they continued to Paris, filled with other émigrés and their own relatives.

 Eventually Nussimbaum ended up in Berlin, where he atteded the Russian Gymnasium and at the same time was enrolled as a student in classes in Turkish and Arabic at the Friedrich-Wilhelms-Universität.
 During these years he created a new personality for himself.
 He started to wear a turban, he hang out in cafes, and became a founding member of the Islamic commnity in Berlin.